mhered/2025DevicePrototypingSummerSchool/README.md

 SPICE - sfw to simulate circuits, but no substitute to testing a prototype

 HALT highly accelerated lifetime testing - cycle relevant effects e.g. moving flex elements, temperature cycles etc

+## Gamepad tutorial

+1. Add missing buttons to pull up resistors (needed because it is a shift register not an IC)

+2) Daisy chain missing neopixels

+Decoupling capacitor next to the component we want to protect, stores energy and feed when large demand

+3) challenge:  connect the joystick.
+Check the datasheet

+4. assign missing footprints for neopixels and tactile switches

+CTRL-B to unshow copper fill

+cross referencing between schematic and layout is very useful

+Keep escape hatches

+TX and RX which one is which? add polarity swap jumper pair

+give yourself test pads

+add version numbers!

+keep it in sync with kicad sheet

+do basic protection:

+TVS diodes

+current limiting resistors

+jack sockets

+debugging LEDs

+save and reuse good layouts an just copy and paste text or make a dedicated sheet

+add free LEDs to spare IOs